X

 How much can you save?

-Buying in winter: easier transaction
+Buying in winter: Less harried transaction?

-Related: 5 Tips for Holiday Home Sellers
+Related: Five Tips for Holiday Home Sellers

 Advantages of buying a home in winter

 2. You'll see the home at its worst -- If you like a home on a drab and dreary winter's day, you'll love it come the summer when the sun's out and the yard's colorful.
 You're also seeing it under stress.
-You're going to notice immediately if the roof, plumbing and heating are holding up in challenging times or if the windows or doors are drafty
+You're going to notice immediately if the roof, plumbing and heating are holding up in challenging times or if the windows or doors are drafty.

 3. You might save on your moving costs and some of those of your closing costs that you're able to shop.
-Moving companies have summer and winter rates and the winter ones are lower.
-And housing professionals such as home inspectors may be willing to quote more competitive rates when they're in their quiet periods
+Moving companies have summer and winter rates and the winter ones are lower, and housing professionals such as home inspectors may be willing to quote more competitive rates when they're in their quiet periods.

 Things are looking good.
 But there are some downsides…